dfaltermier/icegram-weekdays/README.md

 # Icegram - Popups (Weekdays Addon)

 If you're reading this file, it probably means that you are either responsible for the development of this plugin, inquisitive, or you have a lot of time on your hands.
 Let's assume that you're a web developer and are now responsible for future develpment or content changes in this plugin.
-Hopefully, we at FreshWeb Studio, the developers of this plugin, have created this plugin sufficiently to make your job easier.
+Hopefully, this plugin was developed in a manner sufficient to make your job easier.

 This document is intended just for you, to provide you with the development details of this plugin and instructions for maintaining it.

 # Plugin Summary

 This plugin adds a feature to the [Icegram Popups, Welcome Bar, Optins and Lead Generation plugin by Icegram](https://wordpress.org/plugins/icegram/) that it currently does not provide.
-With the Icegram plugin, it is possible to create a message campaign that is enabled to run within a defined date range.
+With the Icegram plugin, it is possible to create optins and call-to-action banners (message campaigns) that display to the user only within a defined date range.
 However, it does not provide the ability to limit the campaign to selected days of the week within that range.
 For example, running the campaign Monday, Wednesday, and Friday only.
 Our plugin adds this feature.

+# Dependencies

+Before installing our plugin, you must install the [Icegram Popups, Welcome Bar, Optins and Lead Generation plugin](https://wordpress.org/plugins/icegram/).

 # Installation

+    1. Download the plugin from this repository.
-    1. Navigate to your site's /wp-content/plugins directory.
+    2. Navigate to your WordPress site's /wp-content/plugins directory and copy the plugin folder in to it.
-    2. Unzip plugin to /wp-content/plugins/icegram-weekdays directory.
     3. Activate the plugin through the ‘Plugins’ menu in WordPress.
     4. Click on ‘Icegram -> Campaigns -> Display Rules tab’ from the WordPress admin sidebar menu.
     5. In the Display Rules tabbed panel, navigate to the 'When?' section.